 #2 Updated by Dominic Cleal over 7 years ago

 This is the default behaviour of the apache module that we use, which we can't easily influence right now.
 Perhaps if we can start managing its class parameters we can expose options to prevent it purging, but that isn't possible with kafo as the class is undocumented.

 #4 Updated by E.S.
-Rosenberg over 1 year ago
+Rosenberg about 2 years ago

 I can understand that due to limitations of what is being used this is unavoidable, what I can't understand though is why the installer does not prompt and warn that this is about to happen before being destructive.